7 Ways To Brighten Your Dark Bathroom

 #4 – Liven it Up with Plants

-If you want your bathroom to be a home oasis, you will need some plants.
+You will need some plants if you want your bathroom to be a home oasis.
 After all, no oasis is complete without a few bits of greenery.
 Since your bathroom lacks light, it’s important that you are selective with what types of plants you choose.
 Be careful not to pick a plant that requires a lot of light.
 Prayer plants, peace lilies, and parlor palms are all wonderfully green but do not need sunlight.
 They can fit above your vanity or in a pot off to the side.

-If space is limited, we recommend a hanging English ivy that can extend from above.
-Just like with a pendant light, you can maximize your vertical space by hanging plants rather than cluttering up the floor space with large pots.
-Plants will add a freshness and liveliness to your bathroom and make it feel more natural than just a cramped closet with a toilet and shower.
+If space is limited, we recommend hanging English ivy that can extend from above.
+Like with a pendant light, you can maximize your vertical space by hanging plants rather than cluttering up the floor with large pots.
+Plants will add freshness and liveliness to your bathroom, making it feel more natural than just a cramped closet with a toilet and shower.

 Related: Bathroom Design and Inspiration